boburjon-orifzoda/erp-data-platform/README.md

 Due to NDA restrictions, this repository does not include production code.
 Instead, it focuses on architecture, business logic, data modeling, reporting structure, and system design.

-## Note
-Due to NDA restrictions, this repository does not include production code.
-Instead, it focuses on architecture, data modeling, and system design.